nashbio/policies/source/sections/08-auditing_policy.md

    * Organizational history and experience.
    * Available storage space.
 2. Reports summarizing audit activities shall be retained for a period of six years.
-3. Audit log data is retained locally on the audit log server for a one-month period.
-Beyond that, log data is encrypted and moved to warm storage (currently S3) using automated scripts, and is retained for a minimum of one year.
+3. Audit log data is encrypted and moved to warm storage (currently Google Cloud Storage) using automated scripts, and is retained for a minimum of one year.
-4. For PaaS Customers, they choose the length of backup retention and availability that NashBio will implement and enforce.

 ## 8.10 Potential Trigger Events